Grizzlies rout Nets 118-79 in Brooklyn for 3rd straight win - WHIZ News

 Grizzlies: Coach Taylor Jenkins praised LeVert’s growth from afar.
 “He’s clearly put in all the work, where he can be a dynamic scorer and another guy that sets a tone for them defensively with his size, length and athleticism, and guard multiple positions,” Jenkins said. … F Jaren Jackson Jr. is “progressing in a positive direction” and could return from a knee sprain as early as next week after being re-evaluated, Jenkins said.

-Nets: Coach Kenny Atkinson said the Nets will feature LeVert heavily on offense going forward and has encouraged him to take more 3-pointers. … Garrett Temple (left ankle sprain) sat out.
+Nets: Atkinson said the Nets will feature LeVert heavily on offense going forward and has encouraged him to take more 3-pointers. … Garrett Temple (left ankle sprain) sat out.

 UP NEXT